 Singled celled organisms interact with the environment directly allowing their genomic scripts to shift routes to meet the demand.
 The two microbial domains of the accepted system of the three domains of life get fuzzier when the framework of genomic scripts is applied to them.
-For example when the majority of extremophiles are Archaea but the Bacterial species are not far behind.
-If one can quote an archaean T. gammatolerans for radiation resistance another can quote a bacterium D. radiodurans (37,38).
+For example where the majority of extremophiles are Archaea, Bacterial species are not far behind and if one can quote an archaean T. gammatolerans for radiation resistance another can quote a bacterium D. radiodurans (Omelchenko et al. 2005; Zivanovic et al. 2009).
 It's the same when one quotes examples for mesophiles.
-Bacterial species dominate but one can state many mesophilic archaeal species which are being studied currently (39).
+Bacterial species dominate but one can state many mesophilic archaeal species which are being studied (Brochier-Armanet et al. 2008).
 So here I apply genomic script for differentiating between the organisms.
 Do bear in mind that any of the following types could a Bacterium or an Archaean.
 There is a broad difference between scripts of a mesophile and an extremophile.
-The genomic script diverged into two broad possibilities.
 The script of extremophiles is a specialist script which has sacrificed its flexibility.
 This script evolved to perfection due to constant exposure to extreme but stable conditions of the environments like early earth biospheres and the hydrothermal vents.
 It holds up precisely to the demands of extreme habitats as described earlier in the case of T. gammatolerans.
 These organisms do not allow the script to fluctuate once the right route is achieved.
 So even a minor change in the environmental variables could kill the organism instantly.
 During evolution, genomes of extremophiles would have developed some kind of DNA binders or lockers which would help them maintain script rigidity.

 If we leave the extreme habitats, normal habitats are occupied by unicellular organisms with flexible scripts which enable them to tackle the changing conditions.
 It has to be borne in mind that the environmental variables of a normal habitat fluctuates within ranges which allow survival of high order eukaryotes.
 In another perspective it means that these stable conditions are the ranges that biosphere of planet earth settled in which turned out to be supporting the evolution of mesophilic multicellular organisms.
 In such a habitat the environmental stimuli appear and disappear intermittently and are not as consistent as they are in the extreme environments.
-The development of resistance to antibiotics in microbes is an excellent example where an immediate effect is observed indicating the flexible nature of their genomic script (40).
+The development of resistance to antibiotics in microbes is an excellent example where an immediate effect is observed indicating the flexible nature of their genomic script (Devirgiliis et al. 2013).
 This type of script allows mesophiles to explore new environments with more or less similar variables and the inflexibility of script inhibits extremophiles from leaving their habitats.
-Both these routes of script evolution enable life to occupy the biosphere available to them completely.
-Are there organisms that share similar qualities of the both to an extent?
-Yes, but one candidate that stands out is the eukaryotic cell.
+From these derivations it is clear that during course of evolution the genomic script diverged into two broad possibilities.
+This might have happened not once but several times since we see a mixture of extremophilic and mesophilic species within domains of life.
+As we will see next the process of adapting to an environment may push the genomic script in to either of these paths.
+But both these routes of script evolution enable life to occupy the biosphere available to them completely.